mnoumanshahzad/higher-order-functions/README.txt

-This project is focuses on the implementation of the following higher order functions: map reduce filter
+This project focuses on the implementation of the following higher order functions: map reduce filter